yezyilomo/django-restql/README.md

      Now you can use this Mixin on your view and use the name `your_favourite_name` as your parameter.
 E.g

      `GET /users/?your_favourite_name=[["id", "username"]]`

+* Customize how django-restql filter fields to include in a response.
+    You can do this by inheriting DynamicFieldsMixin and override `list` and `retrieve` methods as shown below.

+    ```python
+    from django_restql.mixins import DynamicFieldsMixin

+    class CustomDynamicFieldMixin(DynamicFieldsMixin):
+        def list(self, request):
+            # Your customization here
+            return response

+        def retrieve(self, request):
+            # Your customization here
+            return response
+    ```
+    **Note:** To be able to do this you must understand how **django-restql** is implemented, specifically **DynamicFieldsMixin** class, you can check it [here](https://github.com/yezyilomo/django-restql/blob/master/django_restql/mixins.py).
+In fact this is how **django_restql** is implemented(overriding `list` and `retrieve` methods of a view, nothing more and nothing less).

 ## Running Tests
 `python setup.py test`